waf/waf.github.com/content/haskells-elegant-fibonacci-in-csharp.rst

     let fib = 1 : 1 : zipWith (+) fib (tail fib)

 This creates a variable called ``fib`` that contains an infinite sequence of Fibonacci numbers.
-We could print this variable, but our program would start trying to print an infinite number of elements,  rendering it useless.
-A much better approach is to choose a finite number of elements from the series:
+We could print this variable, but our program would start trying to print an infinite number of elements.
+A better approach is to choose a finite number of elements from the sequence:

 .. code-block:: haskell